arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 ## Internals

 The ability to expand without copying data is in the predefined structure of the cube.
-There is an overhead of one reference (16 bytes) for each SIDE (4096 bytes), however the benefit of having a page size block is the ability to be defragmented by the GC.
+There is an overhead of one reference for each SIDE (4096 bytes), however the benefit of having a page size block is the ability to be defragmented by the GC.

 The SIDE is not a byte length by chance.
-For quicker division and modular arithmetic it should be a power of two, so that right shift and bitwise AND can be used.
+For quicker division and modular arithmetic it has to be a power of two, so that right shift and bitwise AND can be used.
 That said, one can do better.
 The Tesseract indexing does not compute anything, it just interprets the four bytes of the integer index as the direct 4D coordinates.
-Nothing beats that.

 ### Locking